 Tony’s honesty and integrity is ground-breaking and has positively impacted the lives of many guests attending his keynote speeches.
 Perhaps the greatest challenge of his life so far came in 2016 when he experienced a traumatic event.
 Having already battled alcoholism and demons, Tony said: “I looked in the mirror and saw my dad (who died aged 66 in 2002).
 I had a beard and glasses and looked more like him than me.
 It was scary.”

 Having battled crippling depression and overcome alcoholism, Tony went on to create Sporting Chance, his charity for helping sportsman with addictions, something often closely related to football.
-A charismatic and iconic footballing figure is a simply outstanding football speaker who discusses mental health with the utmost passion.
-To hear stories such as how he won £14,000 at the 1988 Epsom Derby before waking up without a penny left the following morning.
-“We were ripping fifties up and throwing them out the minibus window,” and more importantly he recovered and beat the illness to become manager and author of book, Sober.
+He will recount stories such as how he won £14,000 at the 1988 Epsom Derby before waking up without a penny left the following morning saying: “we were ripping fifties up and throwing them out the minibus window,” and more importantly he recovered and beat the illness to become manager and author of book, Sober.
 Tony Adams truly is a wonderful football speaker for mental health.

-To Hire One Of Our Revolutionary Mental Health Football Speakers:
+To Hire One Of Our Mental Health Football Speakers:

 A topic close to the heart of so many and that affects people across the world, the raised awareness of mental health through these football superstars has been revolutionary.
-Encouraging and promoting many to seek help and combat this crippling illness that has often been as weak to openly share, our football speakers have been truly remarkable and changed the lives of so many.
+Encouraging and promoting many to seek help and combat this crippling illness, our football speakers have changed the lives of so many.
 To book a leading football guest speaker to deliver a mental health speech at your corporate event or conference, simply contact the Champions Football Speakers agency by filling in our online contact form.
 Alternatively, call a booking agent directly on 0207 1010 553.